Manage user tokens and credentials

 The credentials app feature enables secure authentication between monday apps and third-party services—such as Google, Dropbox, or Slack— within monday workflows.

-It manages the full OAuth 2.0 flow, including redirect handling, token exchange, and refresh support (when applicable).
 Once authenticated, user-specific credentials are securely stored and scoped to the app.
 These credentials can then be reused across multiple workflow app features, including blocks and custom fields.

 Implementation